Littlemansmg/Pydump-Async/README.md

 *This list is in no particular order.*
 * Add more options. (planned below)
   * default sort
-  * default time to get posts (1min/5min/10min etc.)
-    * This includes changing the sleep time so that it runs at the proper times
-  * default nsfw channel
-    * This also includes setting the channel to NSFW
   * Allow suggestions / suggestion channel
   * More to come as I think about them
 * Set up role based checks.
   * Ex.
 Instead of just admins, let people with x role use the command.
-* Suggestion command for subreddits
-* About the bot info

 ## Built With
 * [Discord.py](https://github.com/Rapptz/discord.py) - Discord API wrapper to run a discord bot in Python.